4 day Seattle Itinerary for First Time Visitors!

 After lunch we took the ferry to Bainbridge Island.
 I recommend taking a ferry as part of your Seattle itinerary because even more than the destination it is a fun experience to take a ferry out on the Puget Sound.

 Once you get to Bainbridge it is about a mile walk to the city center which has a lot of cute boutiques and stores to peruse.
+Take a leisurely walk through this charming town.

 We stopped for a drink at Bainbridge Brewing Ale house which sits next to a wine establishment next door.
 So you can stop for an afternoon beer or wine.
 After taking in the cute island you can either head back to Seattle via ferry or you can take in some of beautiful nature found on Bainbridge Island.